prebid/prebid.github.io/dev-docs/bidders.md

 ---
 layout: page_v2
-title: Bidders' Params
+title: Bidder Params
 description: Documentation on bidders' params
-pid: 3
-top_nav_section: dev_docs
-nav_section: reference
 sidebarType: 1
 ---

-# Bidders' Params
+# Bidder Params

 This page contains documentation on the specific parameters required by each supported bidder.
 These docs only apply to Prebid.js bidders.
 For Prebid Server, AMP, or Prebid Mobile, see the